 NPO Mean in the Hospital

-NPO Mean in the Hospital: Rules, Reasons, and Exceptions in 2026
+NPO Mean in the Hospital | Rules, Reasons & Exceptions In 2026

-If you or a loved one has ever seen NPO written on a chart or heard a nurse say it, it can sound confusing or even worrying.
+If you or a loved one has ever seen NPO meaning medical written on a chart or heard a nurse say it, it can sound confusing or even worrying.
 Understanding what it means and why doctors use it can make hospital stays far less stressful.

 Origin and Meaning of NPO